 uses the approach that moves quickly to bring drug-addicted offenders into treatment and utilizes a team effort to monitor their progress.
 Daily treatment, drug testing and weekly appearances before the drug court judge produces a higher probability that participants will be successful in breaking the cycle of repeated drug use and drug related crime.

 The Restorative Justice Program provides the local courts a sentencing alternative which emphasizes the restoration of the victims of crime and the community.
 Restorative justice participants appear before a community restorative board that encourages victims to be an active part of the offender's rehabilitation.

 The Domestic Violence Program focuses on offenders who have been referred from local juvenile and domestic relations courts with assault and battery charges on family members.
 These clients are assessed and placed into an appropriate treatment group.

 The Home Electronic Monitoring Program provides local district and circuit courts with a house arrest alternative to incarceration.
-Offenders referred to this program are monitored under house arrest using voice recognition technology.
+Offenders referred to this program are monitored under house arrest using GPS, voice recognition and breathe recognition technology.
 Offenders participating in the HEM program may, with the court's permission, work on a regulated schedule and return home each evening to remain under house arrest.

 The Staunton-Augusta Therapeutic Docket Program is a specialized court docket which employs a problem-solving approach to court processing in lieu of more traditional court procedures for certain defendants who have been identified with mental health issues.
 This twelve month program combines prompt entry into mental health treatment, case management by a mental health clinician, supervision by a specialized pretrial officer and bi-weekly judicial reviews.